 Mike Bloomberg has pledged to give away the majority of his wealth to charitable causes he believes in, and has already donated more than $1 billion to his alma mater, Johns Hopkins University.

 Bloomberg Philanthropies encompasses all of Mike Bloomberg's charitable activities, including his personal and foundation giving.
-In 2013, Bloomberg Philanthropies distributed $452 million primarily to advance the following five focus areas:
+Bloomberg Philanthropies focuses on five key areas for creating lasting change:

 Public Health: In order to save and improve the most lives, Bloomberg Philanthropies focuses on addressing the world’s leading causes of death – many of which are preventable.
-To combat tobacco use, road traffic crashes, obesity and other major health risk factors, Bloomberg Philanthropies supports proven strategies and strengthened public health policies around the globe.
-The organization also funds a maternal health and family planning program, and in 2012 made a $100 million commitment to help eradicate polio worldwide.
+To reduce tobacco use, road traffic crashes, obesity and other major health risk factors, Bloomberg Philanthropies supports proven strategies and strengthened public health policies around the globe.
+The organization also supports a maternal health and family planning program in developing countries, drowning prevention in Bangladesh, and in 2012 made a $100 million commitment to help eradicate polio worldwide.

-Environment: Bloomberg Philanthropies works to reduce carbon emissions, air and water pollution and other environmental threats that could potentially have severe negative impacts on the planet, public health and our global economy.
-The organization focuses on spurring change at the local level by supporting the C40 Cities Climate Leadership Group to help cities around the globe reduce their carbon footprints, and partnering with the Sierra Club to retire one-third of the U.S. coal fleet by 2020.
-Bloomberg Philanthropies also committed $53 million to help revitalize the world’s oceans.
+Environment: In 2014, U.N.
+Secretary-General Ban Ki-moon appointed Bloomberg as his Secretary-General’s Special Envoy for Cities & Climate Change to engage cities and nations in creating more ambitious goals around climate change mitigation and adaptation.
+Bloomberg Philanthropies works to reduce carbon emissions, air and water pollution and other environmental threats that could potentially have severe negative impacts on the planet, public health and our global economy.
+The organization focuses on spurring change in cities by supporting the C40 Cities Climate Leadership Group and transitioning our economy to cleaner energy sources by creating the Clean Energy Program – a portfolio that includes the Clean Energy Initiative and support for the Sierra Club’s Beyond Coal campaign.
+In 2014, Bloomberg Philanthropies also committed $53 million to help curb over-fishing and keep our oceans thriving.

 Government Innovation: Bloomberg Philanthropies focuses on helping cities and city leaders develop and spread new, innovative strategies for improving city life and tackling difficult challenges – from crime to unemployment.
 The program includes investments to scale-up successful programs piloted in New York City under the Bloomberg administration, as well as the Mayors Challenge – a prize competition inviting cities to generate bold ideas for a chance to win funding and support.

 Arts: The Bloomberg Philanthropies Arts program works to increase access to culture and strengthen and empower artists and cultural organizations to reach broader audiences.
-Bloomberg Philanthropies sponsors new digital projects, including state-of-the-art mobile apps, at cultural institutions around the country and the globe to improve the visitor experience.
+For instance, the Bloomberg Connects program supports digital projects, including state-of-the-art mobile apps and interactive galleries, at cultural institutions around the world to improve the visitor experience.
+In 2014, Bloomberg Philanthropies launched the Public Art Challenge to support temporary public art projects that enrich the vibrancy of cities in the United States.
 The organization also supports ArtPlace, a public-private partnership to invest in the arts as a strategy to drive community development.